Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniAnalytics/3_getting_summery_and_keywords_of_pharagraphs.md

 ## Retriving Summery of Text

 For this section we are using jaseci NLP features.
-To get summaries Jaseci has several modules already implemented, but here for demostration purpose we will be using the `jac_nlp.bart_sum` the **BART summarizer**.
+To get summaries Jaseci has several modules already implemented, but here for demonstration purpose we will be using the `jac_nlp.bart_sum` the **BART summarizer**.
 For all other available Jaseci summarization modules refer to [here](../../category/summerization-models)

 ### 1. Installing Jac NLP summarization module